Nāga: Hinduism

 Vishnu is originally portrayed in the form sheltered by Sheshanāga or reclining on Shesha, but the iconography has been extended to other deities as well.
 The serpent is a common feature in Ganesha iconography, and appears in many forms: around the neck, use as a sacred thread (Sanskrit: yajñopavīta) wrapped around the stomach as a belt, held in a hand, coiled at the ankles, or as a throne.
 Shiva is often shown garlanded with a snake.
 Maehle (2006: p.
 297) states that "Patanjali is thought to be a manifestation of the serpent of eternity".

+Folk traditions

+In South India, termite hills are believed to be the dwelling place of female nagammas, whereas Himalayan Nags and Naginis, such as Naiṇī Devī of Pindar Valley, are worshipped as underworld beings protecting water resources and the wellbeing of village and valley.